smallhadroncollider/brok/taskell.md

 - Should return correct exit code
 - Should store recently tested links in .brokdb file
 - Option for cache length
+- Should space out requests
+- Option for interval between requests